alexzedev/Vector_addition/README.md

 # Vector_addition
-Program to addition of two vector from user input
+Program to addition of two vectors from user input